aryankumawat/Friday/README.md

 - Replace mock engines with real wake word, ASR, and TTS implementations
 - Add tests and benchmarks in `assistant-core`
 - Create a Tauri UI shell

+## Intents (mock)

+- Timer: phrases like "set a timer for 10 seconds/minutes" → schedules a notification and speaks back confirmation.